zachwalton/truebpm/README.md

 ### Requirements

-- NodeJS
+- NodeJS 8+
-- Yarn
+- Yarn 1.22.4
-- Python 3.7.5
+- Python 3.6.11
-  - [pyenv](https://github.com/pyenv/pyenv) is probably the easiest
+  - Using [pyenv](https://github.com/pyenv/pyenv) is probably the easiest way to do this.

 Set up a virtual env and install dependencies:

 ```
-pyenv install (This'll install 3.7.5 if you don't have it already)
+pyenv install (This'll install 3.6.11 if you don't have it already)
 pyenv virtualenv truebpm
 pyenv activate truebpm
 ```

 To serve the API + frontend, `./serve.sh`

 This will serve the API + frontend on `http://127.0.0.1:5000`.
-If you just want to work on the frontend, you may want to use npm to get the benefits of live reloading:
+If you just want to work on the frontend, you may want to use yarn to get the benefits of live reloading:

 ```
 cd frontend/ && yarn run start